If you like copious amounts of cheese, this one’s for you.

-I used my Ankarsrum to mix up the dough and open-baked it on a baking stone with steam.
+I used my Ankarsrum to mix the dough and open-baked with steam.
+I pushed the bulk to over a 55% rise.

 Formula